vados-cosmonic/experiments-big-go-wasm-exports/README.md

 Note that the same `assert`s placed after `State::new` do *not* trigger -- so somehow `State` is properly initialized (i.e. `state.magic1`, `state.magic2` are set) *before* returning, then once back in `State::with` they are *not* set.

 ### Symptom: `import allocator already set`

 - You can get here if you do the dangerous thing and disable the state magic checks
 - It *seems* that Go is calling imports while inside another import (or possibly at the same time as something else is trying?)
-  - Trying to replace the `Cell` in a `Mutex` results in unsupported section error

-Exmaple stacktrace:
+Example stacktrace:

 ```
 unreachable executed at adapter line 2926: import allocator already set